 P1, LP, F: 10–15%

 +/- may be used in core grades with the following restrictions: there is no H+ in the core and the number of pluses must be equal to or less than the number of minuses.

 Recommended Elective Grade

 +/- may be used with elective grades without restrictions.

-Starting Fall 2012, the grade of H+ is permitted in electives but strictly limited to 2% of the class enrollment, rounded up to the nearest integer.
+Since the Fall term of 2012, the grade of H+ is permitted in electives but strictly limited to 2% of the class enrollment, rounded up to the nearest integer.

 Please note, while you do not receive pass/fail grades for courses taken, should you successfully exempt from a course, it will appear with a "P" on your transcript to denote that you passed.
 This will not be factored into your GPA, nor will receive any credits.
 It is strictly a notation that you passed your exemption exam.

-The courses that make up the core curriculum for the Fall 2014 / Spring 2015 entering class are:
+The courses that make up the core curriculum are: